containeroo/cloudflare-operator/docs/content/upgrade_notes.md

 ## From v0.1.3 to v0.2.0

-Properties of the cloudflare-operator CRD `ip.containeroo.ch` has BREAKING changes.
+Properties of the cloudflare-operator CRD `ips.cf.containeroo.ch` has BREAKING changes.
 You have to delete all `IP` objects before updating and re-create it according the new specification:

 ```bash